eSports Betting Guide For 18 And Up Players

 As long as you use any of the top eSports betting sites listed here, wagering real money on eSports action is legal and safe.
 There are no US gambling laws that bar individuals aged 18 and up from betting on eSports, and 48 US states have no specific laws against the practice, either.

-Washington and Connecticut are the only states that nominally outlaw all online betting, and while these laws are not enforced, we insist that you follow all local mandates and proceed only at your own caution.
+Washington is the only state that outlaws all online betting, and while these laws are not enforced, we insist that you follow all local mandates and proceed only with your own caution.

 Are eSports gambling sites safe?